Freeha-S/pandas-project/README.md

    plt.show()
    ```
    ![](graphs/Figure_1.png)
-   <p>than colour coded graph was drawn as it is clear from the image data of stosa flowers is seprable from others</p>
+   <p>than colour coded graph was drawn as it is clear from the image data of stosa flowers is seprable from others.
+The setosa sepals are shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, but there is a lot of overlap between the versicolor and virginca species. that make it dificult to determine an exact species based on the sepal lengthand width of the flowers.</p>

    ```python
     sns.set_style("whitegrid")